Posted on July 29, 2013

 - In Tennessee, a person may openly carry a long gun if it is unloaded.
 Tenn.
 Code Ann. § 39-17-1308(a)(1). [↩]

 - Utah prohibits the open carrying of loaded long guns.
 Utah Code Ann. § 76-10-505(1)(b).
 This prohibition on carrying loaded long guns does not apply to concealed weapons permit holders.
 Utah Code Ann. § 76-10-523(2)(a). [↩]

 - Virginia prohibits the open carrying of certain types of loaded rifles and shotguns in specific populous cities and counties.
 See Va.
 Code Ann. § 18.2-287.4. [↩]

-- See our Carrying Concealed Weapons Policy Summary for a summary of restrictions on the locations where firearms may be carried. [↩]
+- See our summary on Concealed Weapons Permitting regarding restrictions on the locations where firearms may be carried. [↩]